Maths Mutt HOME

 If it is less than 5, leave your underlined digit alone.

-2. Fill out any spaces with a zero.
+2. Fill any remaining places with zeroes.

-3. Include brackets showing what the number has been rounded to - eg( nearest ten).
+3. Include brackets showing what the number has been rounded to (e.g. nearest ten).

-Do not add any other numbers
+Do not add any other numbers.

 Rounding Decimals